The Design Phase of Talent Optimization

-After analyzing millions of behavioral assessments, PI has identified 17 reference profiles that create behavioral maps for different types of people.
-These reference profiles are then placed on PI’s behavioral quadrant so that individuals as well as leaders can visualize where they live relative to others in the organization.
-The four behavioral quadrants are: Innovation & Agility, Results & Discipline, Process & Precision, Teamwork & Employee Experience.
+After analyzing millions of behavioral assessments, Predictive Index has identified 17 reference profiles that create behavioral maps for different types of people.
+These reference profiles are then placed in PI’s Behavioral Quadrants so that individuals, as well as leaders, can visualize how team members work relative to others in the organization.

-- Innovation & Agility – Individuals are visionary, innovative, and risk oriented.
-They are quick to make connections and comfortable in uncertain situations.
+- Innovation & Agility – Visionary, innovative, and risk-oriented.
+These individuals are quick to make connections and comfortable in uncertain situations.

-- Results & Discipline – Individuals are driving, competitive, and demanding.
-They are focused on goals and disciplined with rules.
+- Results & Discipline – Driven, competitive, and demanding.
+These individuals are focused on goals and disciplined with rules.

-- Process & Precision – Individuals are well-organized, coordinated, and efficient.
-They build connections selectively and work to minimize risk.
+- Process & Precision – Well-organized, coordinated, and efficient.
+These individuals build connections selectively and work to minimize risk.

-- Teamwork & Employee Experience – Individuals are supportive, transparent, and empathetic.
-They are people-oriented and lenient with rules.
+- Teamwork & Employee Experience – Supportive, transparent, and empathetic.
+These individuals are people-oriented and lenient with rules.

-To illustrate the effort level required for executing a particular strategy relative to your natural behavioral quadrant, we are going to compare it to walking, jogging, and running.
+To illustrate the effort level relative to natural behavioral quadrants, let’s compare it to walking, jogging, and running.

-When individuals work on and execute strategies within the behavioral quadrant that is most natural to them the effort level required by them is relatively low.
-Using our illustration above, it can be described as walking, the effort level is relatively low, and you can probably sustain this effort for extended periods of time.
+When individuals work within the behavioral quadrant most natural to them, the effort level required is relatively low.
+The exertion is similar to walking.
+There is minimal effort required, and you can probably sustain this effort for extended periods of time.

-When individuals work on and execute strategies that are adjacent to their natural behavioral quadrant the effort level required by them is a bit more.
-Using our illustration, it can be described as jogging, the effort required is a bit more than walking, and can only be sustained for short durations of time.
+When individuals are executing strategies that require traits adjacent to their natural behavioral quadrant, the effort level increases.
+This would be similar to jogging.
+It takes more effort than walking, and can only be sustained for short durations of time.

-When individuals are executing strategies that are opposite to their natural behavioral quadrant the effort level required is high.
-Again, using our illustration, it can best be described as running, the effort level is high, and can only be sustained for brief periods before needing to a break.
+When individuals are executing strategies that are opposite to their natural behavioral quadrant, the required effort level is high.
+This can best be described as running.
+It takes a great deal of effort, and can only be sustained for brief periods before needing to rest.

-As with most things, individuals as well as teams can work to build skill in the areas that come less natural to them.
-Over time, through repeated efforts and awareness, individuals can increase their skills – or stamina when thinking about our illustration – thereby reducing the effort needed to work outside their natural behavioral quadrant.
+As with most things, individuals, as well as teams, can work to build skills in areas that come less natural to them.
+Over time, through repeated efforts and awareness, individuals can increase their skills – or stamina when thinking about our walk, jog, run illustration – thereby reducing the effort needed to work outside their natural behavioral quadrant.

 The Four Steps of the Design Phase

-- Select the organization’s structure – Your companies business strategy provides the context for effective organizational structure.
+Your company’s business strategy provides the context for effective organizational structure.
 A company’s organizational structure should allow for easy execution of the strategy and should be updated as needed to reduce friction points and inefficiencies.

-- Identify cultural gaps – Your businesses culture and business strategy must be aligned.
+Your company culture and business strategy must be aligned.
 To ensure alignment, it’s necessary to map cultural factors to the strategy, identifying and addressing any area of misalignment.